NO, IT IS NOT NOT, ALWAYS

 Arthur Sopin: – Thanks to our social curiosity we managed to know personally some of the Downtown 500 originals.
 We were even having a residency for 4 months at the bohemian villa of pop artist Unni Askeland, researching her legacy, living together and becoming very close friends.
 Unni is the former wife of singer-songwriter Eric Andersen.
 In the 1980s and 90s, she became part of the Manhattan art community together with Bob Dylan and other music celebrities.
 She also participated in performance projects with Lou Reed.

-Andreas Rod: – Unni is a legend alive!
+Andreas Rod: – Unni is a legend!
 She also introduced us to her best friend Irmelin Nohal.
 Irmelin Nohal is the founder of Berlin Klondyke, a close friend of Martin Kippenberger and others artists and celebrities.
 Irmelin Nohal is the wife of Reinald Nohal the former owner of Paris Bar in Berlin.
-We have spent many fabulous evenings talking and listening to the stories about the bohemian days of Berlin and NYC (before SAMO).
+We have spent many fabulous evenings talking and listening to the stories about the bohemian wildness of Berlin and NYC (before SAMO).

 DT500MAG: – What are your plans guys?

-Andreas Rod: – We want to give thank to all the finalists who won the Open Call for our Opening Event: Raffaello Donnaloia, Aria Kiani, Arthur Rrs as Anid, Mune.
+Andreas Rod: – We would like to give thank to all the finalists who won the Open Call for our Opening Event: Raffaello Donnaloia, Aria Kiani, Arthur Rrs as Anid, Mune.
 DJ Venice Calypso (Inferno) and DJ Raro (HTBX), DJ VISHSCALE.
-We also want to thank all the visitors, models, friends, family members, participants, Art Council of England, LENNIE VARVARIDES and KAZIMIR BIELECKI from DYSPLA festival and very much the crew: Aleksandra Wojt, Gabriella Gasparini, also Drucilla Von Burrell and James Qua Nasmyth the head-galleries of By Other Means Gallery.
+We also want to thank all the visitors, models, friends, family members, participants, Art Council of England, LENNIE VARVARIDES and KAZIMIR BIELECKI from DYSPLA festival and very much the crew: Aleksandra Wojt, Gabriella Gasparini, also Drucilla Von Burrell and the head-gallerist of By Other Means Gallery James Qua Nasmyth

 Arthur Sopin: – Wrapture!